cculianu/Fulcrum/README.md

     `$ contrib/build/build.sh linux master`

 The first argument to the script is the platform to build (in this case `linux`).
+You may also specify `oldlinux` as the first argument if you wish to build for an older system (in which case the Docker image will use Ubuntu 16.04 to compile, instead of the Ubuntu "latest" tag).
 The second argument to the script is a git `branch` or `tag` to build.

 - *Note:* You can point the build script to any repository, not just this one, by giving it a `GIT_REPO` environment variable: